40 Under/Over 40

 The Honorable Stephanie T. Bolden ’69

-In 2010, Stephanie T. Bolden was awarded an honorary doctorate degree from Delaware State University for her community and political service to the state.
-In 2010, Bolden, a longtime Wilmington resident, was elected to the Delaware House of Representatives to represent District 2.
-As the longest-serving African-American woman to hold elected office in Delaware, Bolden has an impressive and distinguished record of public service.
+At the May 2017 commencement, Stephanie T. Bolden was awarded an honorary doctorate degree from Delaware State University for her community and political service to the state.
+In 2010, Bolden, a longtime Wilmington resident, was elected to the Delaware House of Representatives to represent District Two.
+As the longest-serving African-American woman to hold elected office in Delaware, Dr. Bolden has an impressive and distinguished record of public service.
 She served five terms on the Wilmington City Council, which led to her election as the first female president pro-tempore for the council.
-Under her leadership, the 2nd District improved and grew in key areas including housing, business development, civic leadership, education and scholarship.
+Under her council leadership, the Third District improved and grew in key areas including: housing, business development, civic leadership, education and scholarship.
 She also played an integral role in helping to improve the quality of life for seniors, implementing the Senior Thanksgiving Day initiative.
 Through partnerships with local businesses, she helped provide holiday meals for hundreds of seniors across the state.
 Currently, as the Delaware House Representative for District Two, Dr. Bolden remains committed to championing the growth and improvement of public safety, public health, education and youth development.
-Bolden completed her post-secondary education at Delaware State University and graduate work at Boston College, where she obtained a master’s degree in Education.
-Her strong belief in education led her to devote more than 30 years as an educator in both public schools and institutions of higher education.
-Additionally, she founded the Burton-Phelan Memorial Scholarship that provides scholarships to matriculating college students from Wilmington; many of recipients have graduated from DSU.
+She completed her post-secondary education at Delaware State College and graduate work at Boston College, where she obtained a Master’s Degree in Education.
+Her strong belief in education led to a career of over 30 years as an educator in both public schools and institutions of higher education.
+Twenty years ago, Bolden founded the Burton-Phelan Memorial Scholarship that provides scholarships to matriculating college students from Wilmington; many of recipients have graduated from DSU.

 Latisha Bracy ’04

-Latisha Bracy is a seasoned government and community relations professional with close to two decades of experience in the public and private sector.
-She has worked in campaign and governmental offices for U.S. Senators Carper, Biden and Kaufman and until recently served as outreach/projects director for U.S. Sen. Chris Coons.
-She is now campaign manager for Lisa Blunt Rochester to Congress as the first woman and African American in Delaware.
-She has been actively serving her community through her role on the Metropolitan Wilmington Urban League Board of Directors, as a member of United Way of Delaware’s Women Leadership Council and as a member of the President’s Leadership Council for Delaware College of Art and Design.
-She is a 2014 graduate of Leadership Delaware.
-A Delaware native, Bracy received her undergraduate degree in Public Relations from Delaware State University and holds master’s degrees in Public Administration and Human Resource Management from Wilmington University.
-She is currently completing her doctorate in education.
+Latisha Bracy is a seasoned government and community relations professional with almost two decades of experience in the public and private sectors.
+She has worked in the campaign and government offices for U.S. Senators Carper, Biden and Kaufman and until recently served as outreach/projects director for U.S. Senator Chris Coons.
+Bracy also managed the successful campaign that elected Lisa Blunt Rochester to Congress as the first woman and African American in Delaware.
+She has been actively serving her community through roles on the Metropolitan Wilmington Urban League Board of Directors, the United Way of Delaware’s Women Leadership Council and as a member of the President’s Leadership Council for the Delaware College of Art and Design.
+A Delaware native, Bracy is a 2014 graduate of Leadership Delaware.
+She earned her Bachelor’s Degree in Public Relations from Delaware State University.
+She also earned a Master’s Degree in Public Administration and Human Resource Management from Wilmington University where she is currently completing her doctorate degree in education.

 Ned W. Brown Jr. ’71